This document is undergoing several updates to make it more internet friendly. Last update 09/03/2020.

 These are exciting days of great opportunity for the Church.
 At the end of the day, neither Methodism nor Anglicanism is important, but Christianity itself.
 The same Lord Jesus Christ, who inspired the building of both places of worship, calls men & women to love and serve Him in today’s world.
 By his living Holy Spirit He is able to give ‘life in all its fullness’, the assurance of forgiveness and the hope of life eternal.
 We are called to be world-changers, bringing through Christian aid and other means, healing and hope to the broken and oppressed, as we worship Christ, the Lord of glory.

-As already said, much of the information in this leaflet was written for the Flower Festival booklet thirty years ago.
+As already said, much of the information in this document was written for the Flower Festival booklet (1988).

 The piece about the history of Chatburn Methodist Church comes from the Jubilee Souvenir of 1933, kindly given by Roy Porter.